AZERBAIJAN: "No objection" to limited worship, but no legal right

 Shirvan Appeal Court rejected Imam Babayev's appeal in September 2017.
 The Supreme Court in Baku rejected Imam Babayev's final appeal against his conviction in February 2018.

-"The government gave its comments, they were sent to us and we in turn gave our comments," the lawyer Javadov told Forum 18 from Baku on 27 March 2020.
+"The government gave its comments [in the first application], they were sent to us and we in turn gave our comments," the lawyer Javadov told Forum 18 from Baku on 27 March 2020.
 He said they are now waiting for the European Court to give its judgment.
 "When we get the European Court decision, we will ask for a review of Sardar's case and of the law."

 No plans to abolish punishments for leading Muslim worshipArticle 168-1 was added to the Criminal Code in December 2015 as part of a hastily-prepared package of amendments to a variety of laws.
 Officials did not explain why those who conduct Islamic rituals are singled out for especially harsh punishment.